Table of Contents

 One of the biggest challenges in taking out a small business loan is figuring out which loans to apply for.
-The Small Business Administration (SBA) offers a variety of financing opportunities for small businesses that might not be approved for other types of loans.
+The U.S. Small Business Administration (SBA) works with lenders to offer a variety of financing opportunities for small businesses that might not be approved for other types of loans.

-When you compare SBA loans to conventional business loans, you’ll see that the former typically have more competitive rates and terms because the federal government guarantees a portion of the loan funds.
+When you compare SBA loans to conventional business loans, you’ll see that the former typically have more competitive rates and terms because the federal government guarantees a portion of the loan funds, potentially lowering the risk for lenders.

 However, there are significant differences even within the SBA loan category.
-Here, we’ll look at two popular SBA loan programs: the 504 and 7(a) loans.
-Both offer high maximum loan amounts, but they vary regarding how you apply and how you can use the loan funds.
+Here, we’ll look at two popular SBA loan programs – SBA 504 loans vs. 7(a) loans.
+Both offer high maximum loan amounts, but they vary in terms of how you apply and how you can use the loan funds.

 Key Points